Dodge Attitude: Third generation (A10; 2015)

 From January 2015, the Mitsubishi Attrage/Mirage G4 was rebadged as the third generation model of the Attitude.
 Unlike its previous generation, this Attitude rebadge bears the Dodge logo.

 Fourth generation (2025)

 In July 2024, news of a fourth generation Dodge Attitude for the Mexican market surfaced.
 The fourth generation Dodge Attitude would be a compact sedan based on the Trumpchi Empow.
-Following the Mexican market second generation Dodge Journey, the fourth generation Dodge Attitude is the second vehicle by GAC Group to be badged as a Dodge for the Mexican market.
+Following the Mexican market second generation Dodge Journey, the fourth generation Dodge Attitude is the second GAC Group vehicle to be rebadged as a Dodge for the Mexican market.